pxlbrnd/TireWire/README.md

 =====

 - First outdoor test with front tire
-- convert hardware and software to back tire; Reed switch or Hall sensor instead of sonar sensor
+- convert hardware and software to back tire; Reed switch or Hall sensor instead of sonar sensor - done